Reading literacy achievement: senior secondary schooling

 Denominator: Sum of the weights for that group (equivalent to the estimated number of students in that group).]

 Mean PISA scores for the New Zealand population and sub-populations are based on scores generated using Item Response Theory.
-These scores are reported on an international scale with an international standard deviation of 100 so that approximately two-thirds of all students internationally have a score between 400 and 600.
+These scores are reported on an international scale with a mean of 500 and standard deviation of 100 for OECD countries so that approximately two-thirds of all students in the OECD have a score between 400 and 600.